 This website brings together the work of the Resilient Parenting for Bereaved Families at Arizona State University REACH Institute to disseminate the most current information and practical tools to promote healthy adaptation of bereaved children and their parents and caregivers.
-Our work in this online resource is in cooperation with a grant from the NewYork Life Foundation .
+This online resource is is supported by our partnership with the NewYork Life Foundation.
 We provide information and practical tools both to the professional community that provides services to bereaved families and to parents and caregivers.

 Kara Thieleman has served as a grief counselor, hospice social worker, and Resilient Parenting for Bereaved Families facilitator.
 She has taught in the School of Social Work and the School of Social and Behavioral Sciences at Arizona State University.
 Her research focuses on bereavement, grief, child loss, mindfulness, and holistic interventions for grief-related distress.